hackbinghamton/DataScienceWorkshop/DataEngineering/SQLIntermediate.md

 ## Overview
 ### What You'll Learn
 In this section you'll learn:
-* SELECT Statements using JOIN
+1. SELECT Statements using JOIN
   * INNER JOIN (aka Simple Join)
   * LEFT OUTER JOIN (aka LEFT JOIN)
   * RIGHT OUTER JOIN (aka RIGHT JOIN)
   * FULL OUTER JOIN (aka FULL JOIN)

 ### Prerequisites
 Before starting this section you should have an understanding of:
-* An understanding of select statements
-* How to retrieve data from a table
+1. How to retrieve data in SQL - [Beginner SQL portion](SQLBeginner.md)

 ### Introduction
 In this section you will be introduced to ```JOIN``` statements.
 You will learn how they are used and when each statement is applicable.
 In this section there are exercises to follow along with that use the included data set.
 You will use SQLFiddle, which is linked below.

 ## SELECT Statements using JOIN